kodecocodes/sc_dragdrop/For-Instructor/001-ios-11-drag-and-drop-with-table-and-collection-views.markdown

 The passed in session object has a method called canLoadObjects, which you can use to see if the data being dropped can be converted into a target object type.
 We're going to only accept strings, so we'll pass in NSString.self here.

 Note that although we're only accepting strings at the moment, you can accept multiple types of data if you'd like.
-That's what I'll be showing you in the next screencast, on accepting multiple data representations.
+That's what I'll be showing you in the next screencast, which covers accepting multiple data representations.

 ```
 public static func canHandle(_ session: UIDropSession) -> Bool {